113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

   <dl>
   <dt>--version-locator VERSION_NUMBER</dt>
-  <dd>To get the version locator for this offering, run `ibmcloud catalog offering list` and locate the specified offering or version you want to use.</dd>
+  <dd>To get the version locator for the product, run the `ibmcloud catalog offering list` command and locate the specified product or version you want to use.</dd>
   <dt>--zipurl URL</dt>
-  <dd>URL pointing to zip of the offering</dd>
+  <dd>URL pointing to the ZIP file of the product.</dd>
   <dt>--include-config (optional)</dt>
-  <dd>If provided, all configuration values are included and available when you create the offering in the account.</dd>
+  <dd>If provided, all configuration values are included and available when you add the product.</dd>
   </dl>

 ## ibmcloud catalog offering merge-draft
 {: #merge-offering-draft-version}

-Run the following command to merge a draft version of an offering.
+Run the following command to merge a draft version of a product.

 ```
 ibmcloud catalog offering merge-draft --version-locator VERSION_NUMBER